DiSSCo/fairplaybook/index.md

 ### Sharing Your Playbook

 Once customized, your organization can share its own version of the playbook with internal teams, collaborators, or publicly on GitHub to foster knowledge exchange on FAIR data management practices.

+The code for the Playbook is available in the DiSSCo [Github](https://github.com/DiSSCo/fairplaybook/)